lionffl/scheduled-tweets/README.md

 ## Usage

-For local environment, the application uses sqlite as database.
-On main branch, the production environment is set to use posgresql and to be hostes at fly.io.
+Local environment is set to use sqlite as database.

+Production (deployment setup) is defined to use fly.io and uses postgresql.

 ## Contributing